radius-project/radius/README.md

 ## Release status

-This is the first public release of Radius, which enables the community to learn about and experiment with the platform.
+This is an early release of Radius which enables the community to learn about and experiment with the platform.
+Please let us know what you think and open Issues when you find bugs or want to request a new feature.
 Radius is not yet ready for production workloads.

 ## Getting started